 SEE YOU AT SUN UP

 The amount of UV exposure the body receives depends on many factors; it can be blocked by some things and increased by others.
 It is very important that the natural effects of UV exposure are taken into consideration to avoid sunburn, both when checking UV forecasts (UV Index) and generally when in the Sun.
 It is very easy to become overexposed to UV rays, and severe sunburn can result.
-Following are some of the major factors that influence UV exposure and UV risk.

 Time of Day